On behalf of the staff of St Joseph’s Primary School, Merriwa, I extend to you a very warm welcome to our school community.

 Providing a meaningful and inclusive learning program, St Joseph’s caters for the intellectual, spiritual, emotional, social and physical dimensions of all students and strong programs in each Key Learning Area are delivered to all students.
 A highly structured combination of professional development opportunities, access to quality teaching resources and experiences, as well as an increased emphasis on student wellbeing and parent engagement has been developed to increase student readiness for and engagement in learning.
 Curriculum differentiation ensures that the learning is tailored to meet the needs of all students.

 Student welfare and wellbeing is high on the agenda at St Joseph’s.
 We are closely aligned with the Where There’s A Will Foundation who support us through the latest research and high quality Positive Education programs.
+Our recently formulated Behaviour Matrix, which is closely aligned with our Positive Behaviours For Learning (PB4L), ensures that we, as a staff and school community, effectively, efficiently and fairly deal with behaviour in and out of the classroom.

 St Joseph’s has high expectations of its students, hence application to academic outcomes, attention to wellbeing, care of our school environment, the wearing of school uniform with pride and the manner in which we relate to others at school and in the wider community are pivotal to the formation of well-rounded and spiritually centred young people.